SouthKartman/WWSV2/README.md

 # WorlWorkSocial - Mini Social Network

-Welcome to MicroSocial - a small social network developed in PHP!
+Welcome to WorlWorkSocial - a small social network developed in PHP!
 This project provides features such as adding friends, creating posts, customizing profiles, and sending messages for easy and enjoyable communication.

 ![image](https://github.com/SouthKartman/WWSV2/assets/93534577/aac17d93-b069-42ca-84e7-c6263be2d613)